top of page

 • Mar 24

-• 3 min read
+• 2 min read

-Citizen Science Month is a worldwide celebration of how people with wide-ranging interests and experiences are doing activities that support learning about animals, plants, the environment, health, astronomy and many other topics scientifically.
+Citizen Science Month is a worldwide celebration of how people with wide-ranging interests and experiences are doing activities that support learning about animals, plants, the environment, health, astronomy, and many other topics scientifically.
 Anyone can get involved with fun citizen science activities, whether from home, out bush, or elsewhere.

 During Citizen Science Month in the past two years, a global goal was set for the citizen science community to complete many "Acts of Science".
 Such Acts included, for example, sharing observations, collecting data, or analysing results to support making scientific discoveries.
 In 2024, folks from 126 countries logged more than 1 million Acts of Science in just three weeks.
 In 2025, Acts of Science exceeded 3 million by the end of April!

-This year, we are setting the Australian citizen science community goal of 100,000 Acts of Science in April.
+This year, we are setting the first Australian citizen science community goal of 100,000 Acts of Science in April.

-Easy Ways to Participate
+Ways to Participate

-You can engage in Acts of Science on your own or support others engaging in events and projects through libraries, schools, universities, agencies, community organisations and more.
+You can engage in Acts of Science on your own or support others engaging in events and projects through libraries, schools, universities, agencies, community organisations, and more.

 An Example Participation Plan